 Targeting is the most important area for successful advertising.

-If the targeting is wrong, it doesn’t matter how good to the ad copy, and landing pages are.
+If the targeting is wrong, it doesn’t matter how great the ad copy and landing pages are.

 Targeting on the Google Search Network is achieved through: